The Oral Boards

 - Consider Purchasing Additional Mock Oral Sessions Through Commercial Review Courses

-The most effective and up-to-date oral board review book available.
+The most effective and effecient Oral Board review book available.
 Focused on diagnosis and treatment in bullet-point format, this book will help you formulate a reasonable and safe approach to surgical pathology and master your oral boards.